alexdong/query-reformulation/README.md

 better.

 The deterministic generation of `subqueries` will allow me to generate a lot of data for free.
-The idea is captured in [[README-synthetic-data-chain.md]].
+The idea is captured in [[subquries/README.md]].

+One more benefit of this approach is that when I ask for the input, I can generate 25 different queries.
+This will give us the training data for "conciseness" and "reparaphrasing" for free.

+[[`queries/_README.md`]] has the plan to generate the queries from the subqueries.

 Given the subqueries, I can use the LLM to generate the final query.
 The prompts are: